 Writer’s Memo

 I feel like I did quite well with this paper, as it gave me plenty of freedom involving the content of my work.
 I simply chose an interesting topic on PCU, considered the viewpoints of the two authors on PCU, and wrote about my own perspective.
 I thoroughly enjoyed being able to take in some evidence I knew about through my own experiences with pop culture, and tying in this evidence with the discussion on pop culture was fun and made the writing process much smoother.
 I feel that I may not have excelled at expressing my point with perfect clarity to my audience, so hopefully I can improve on this with my future writings.
 I think that my peer review and second draft helped me see and correct this flaw.
 My revision involved extensive notes on my peers’ feedback, and they both had very similar opinions on my work.
 This allowed me to focus on restructuring my claim and incorporating it throughout my essay, which came as a priority next to minor MLA and grammatical fixes.
 Next I went through the essay and clarified points my audience may not fully comprehend.
 I finally proofread the essay and ensured that it would be incorporated well with the discussion on PCU and reflected my own thoughts.
 The only feedback I didn’t incorporate was Phoebe’s comment “Counterclaim?”
 I simply modified my counterclaim paragraph and hopefully it appears to be a counterclaim… because I can’t state that specifically in the essay.
 I’m quite satisfied with this essay and looking forward to my next essay.

+Jack,

+Your prose style continues to be your strength, but what also jumps out at me in this essay is your balance between secondary sources and your own argument.
+Just as you say in your memo, you really use the PCU sources as a jumping off point for what YOU want to talk about, which is fantastic.
+The two main issues are of scope and internal logic.
+The first is a pretty easy (though seemingly daunting) fix: just talk about one movie.
+You can mention the other movies as other examples of your argument, but the causal/reflective dynamic you are exploring will be much more persuasive if you explore it, in depth, in a single film.
+I am personally most compelled by your Frozen section, in part because you strike a nice balance between traditional and progressive values and in part because it’s so much more contemporary than either WC or RTT.
+This gives your audience something more relevant to connect to.
+In focusing on that one film as demonstrative of your central argument, you give yourself more time to explain to your readers both sides of this complicated dynamic (and, as I mention above, room to explore the two main characters you argue are so important).
+As for internal logic, you really just need to decide what your audience needs to know and AGREE WITH before certain points.
+I’ve indicated a few of these areas above, but definitely be on the lookout for it in each paragraph and with future writing assignments.
+This will help with not only clarity, but persuasiveness as well.
+Take your audience on a clearly progressing journey with you WITHIN paragraphs rather than just between to keep them persuaded the whole time.
+With your strong prose and authorial confidence, such revisions will yield a much stronger paper.
+Glad to hear you’re excited about the next assignment; I look forward to seeing what you do with the second sequence!